Generalized DP-Colorings of Graphs: Introduction and main results

 \begin{proposition} Let $\cP$ be a reliable graph property and let $G$ be a graph.
-Then $G$ has an induced subgraph $G'$ such that $\dcn(G':\cP)=\dcn(G:\cP)$ and $G'$ is $(\cP,\dcn)$-critical. \end{proposition} \begin{proof} Among all induced subgraphs $G'$ of $G$ satisfying $\dcn(G':\cP)=\dcn(G:\cP)$ we choose one for which the order is minimum.
-This subgraph has the desired properties. \end{proof}
+Then $G$ has an induced subgraph $G'$ such that $\dcn(G':\cP)=\dcn(G:\cP)$ and $G'$ is $(\cP,\dcn)$-critical. \end{proposition} \begin{proof} Among all induced subgraphs $G'$ of $G$ satisfying $\dcn(G':\cP)=\dcn(G:\cP)$ we choose one whose order is minimum.
+Then $G'$ has the desired properties. \end{proof}

 The above proposition implies that many problems related to the $(\cP,\dcn)$-chromatic number can be reduced to problems about $(\cP,\dcn)$-critical graphs.
 The study of critical graphs with respect to the ordinary chromatic number was initiated by Dirac in the 1950s (see e.g. \cite{Dirac53} and \cite{Dirac57}) and has attracted a lot of attention until today.